genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/02_data-model.md

 ---
 title: 'Define the data model using fields, tables and views'
-sidebar_label: 'Data model: fields, tables and views'
+sidebar_label: 'Fields, tables and views'
 id: data-model
 ---